 The practice received national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
 Relevant alerts were discussed with staff, acted on and stored for future reference.
-The principal dentist was able to discuss recent safety alerts and to demonstrate that these had been reviewed and acted on as appropriate.
+The dentists and other staff were able to discuss recent safety alerts and to demonstrate that these had been reviewed and acted on as appropriate.
 There was also a system to alert national agencies of patient safety incidents involving medical devices, medicines and materials used in the dental practice.